- Our Purpose

 - Core Services

 What will the Church look like when its leaders discover what God is calling them to do, and then do it?

 Coaching raises the effectiveness of clergy and other leaders in their investment in others, and accelerates the goal-reaching process.
 Incorporate its skills into your personal and lay leadership development, and imagine the impact coaching could have on your congregation and community.

 Coaching 101 participants dig deep into the coaching process, explore techniques for asking powerful questions, practice being an active listener, and leave prepared to coach others at a basic, and effective, level.

 “Coaching has been the single most helpful thing for me in ministry in the past two years.
-[My coach] helps me to ask questions and to seek answers about the ‘big picture’ of my ministry that I do not talk about regularly with church leaders.
+[Your Name Here] helps me to ask questions and to seek answers about the ‘big picture’ of my ministry that I do not talk about regularly with church leaders.
 Our time together has truly propelled me in ministry.”